Computation Alignment: Capacity Approximation without Noise Accumulation: Main Results

 The communication scheme achieving the lower bound in Theorem~\ref{thm:compute} is based on a combination of a lattice computation code with a signal-alignment strategy, which we term \emph{computation alignment}.
 We now provide a brief description of these two components and how they interact---the details of the argument can be found in the proof of Theorem~\ref{thm:compute} in Sections~\ref{sec:proofs_K2} and \ref{sec:proofs_K3}.

-A \emph{lattice} is a discrete subgroup of $\R^T$, and hence has the property that any integer linear combination of lattice points is again a lattice point.
+A \emph{lattice} is a discrete subgroup of $\R^T$, and hence has the property that any integer combination of lattice points is again a lattice point.
 A \emph{lattice computation code} as defined in \cite{nazer11a} uses such a lattice, intersected with an appropriate bounding region to satisfy the power constraint, as its codebook.
-Assume for the moment that the channel gains $\bm{H}$ are all integers.
-Then the receivers observe an integer linear combination of codewords plus Gaussian noise.
+This strategy is designed for the case where the channel coefficients remain constant over the duration of the codeword, $h_{m,k}[t] = h_{m,k}$.
+Assume for the moment that the channel gains are all integers.
+Then each receiver observe an integer combination of codewords plus Gaussian noise.
 By the lattice property, this is equal to some other codeword plus noise.
-If the lattice is carefully chosen, the receivers can remove the noise, and are hence left with the integer combination of the codewords---thus decoding a deterministic function of the messages.
+If the lattice is carefully chosen, the receivers can remove the noise, and are hence left with the integer combination of the codewords which corresponds to a deterministic function of the messages.

-While this approach is close to optimal for channels with integer channel gains $\bm{H}$, it was shown in \cite{niesen11} that this approach performs quite poorly for general real or complex channel gains in the high SNR regime.
-The reason for the poor asymptotic performance of the lattice scheme is that only \emph{integer} linear combinations of lattice codewords result in a codeword.
-For general real or complex channel gains, the linear combinations of the codewords computed by the channel do not result in another codeword.
-The residual interference resulting from this effect ultimately limits the performance of lattice computation codes as the signal-to-noise ratio increases.

-To circumvent this problem, we combine the lattice computation codes with a \emph{signal-alignment} strategy.
-This signal-alignment strategy converts the channel with general complex channel gains into one with integer channel gains.
-Over this aligned integer channel, lattice computation codes can then be effectively used.
-Our \emph{signal}-alignment strategy builds on the construction for \emph{interference} alignment in \cite{nazer09} and \cite{cadambe08}.

-The computation-alignment scheme is best illustrated in the $K=2$ user case.
-Consider two time slots $t_1$ and $t_2$.
-It is easy to see that the two transmitters can reliably communicate two data streams over these two time slots, for example using time sharing.
-This time-sharing approach can be expressed formally by choosing transmit vectors $\bm{v}_{k,1}\in\C^2$ at transmitter $k\in\{1,2\}$ with $\bm{v}_{1,1} = (1, 0)$ and $\bm{v}_{2,1} = (0, 1)$.
-The corresponding data stream is multiplied by this transmit vector and sent over the channel at times $t_1$ and $t_2$.
+In general, the channel coefficients will not be integer multiples of one another.
+In this case, each receiver may aim to decode an integer combination of codewords that best approximate the linear combination produced by the channel. \cite[Theorem~3]{nazer11a} states that the receivers can decode integer combinations with coefficients $a_{m,k} \in \Z + \sqrt{-1}\Z$ if the rates (from the transmitters) satisfy

+From the denominator in~\eqref{eq:latticerate}, we see that the performance of this lattice-coding approach is closely tied to how well the channel gains $h_{m,k}$ can be approximated by integers.
+If $h_{m,k}$ is not a rational, then this approximation cannot be done perfectly, resulting in significant rate loss especially for larger values of power $P$ as shown in \cite{niesen12}.
+Using lattices by itself as described above is hence not sufficient to prove a constant-gap result as in Theorem~\ref{thm:compute}.